Although protests for originality in Toastmasters speech contests may be rare, it would be nice to have rules/guidelines on how they are best handled.

 9. The Chief Judge should ask all judges if any of them prefers a written ballot.
 If ANY judge requests a written ballot, then all voting should be done by having each judge take a piece of paper, print their name, sign their name and write “Contestant Disqualified” or “Contestant OK” on their paper.
 The Chief Judge should collect the ballots, tally them and announce the results to the judges.
 One judge should selected to audit the counting.
 In the event of a tie vote, the Chief judge should cast the deciding vote.

 If ALL judges agree to oral vote, the judge should poll the judges for an oral Yes/No vote on the protest.
 Each judge gets one vote and may abstain.
 In the event of a tie vote, the Chief judge should cast the deciding vote.
+If a majority of the judges (more than half) vote for the disqualification, the contestant is disqualified.
+There is no requirement to inform anyone, audience or contestants about any originality protests filed, voted on or enforced.

 10. If the Contestant is disqualified, the chief judge should revise the final standings of the contestants.